-Research has shown huge variation in how children experienced lockdowns in the UK89, but more young people experienced a probable mental health disorder in July 2020 and March 2021 compared to 2017: one in six children aged 6-16 years had a probable mental health disorder in 2021, compared to one in nine in 2017^{83,90}.
-Our analyses of data from July 2020, when regional information was last available, reveal pronounced regional variations.
-Boys aged 5-10 years in the North, and girls aged 5-10 years in Yorkshire and Humber, appear to have been significantly affected by the COVID-19 pandemic and associated lockdowns, experiencing large increases in poor mental health (Figures 4.1 and 4.2).
+Research has shown huge variation in how children experienced lockdowns in the UK89, but more young people experienced a probable mental health disorder in July 2020 and March 2021 Midlands of England Humber East Midlands Vorth West London compared to 2017: one in six children aged 6-16 years had a probable North mental health disorder in 2021, compared to one in nine in 2017^{83,90}. uth Yorks & I Our analyses of data from July 2020, when regional information was West I last available, reveal pronounced regional variations.
+Boys aged 5-10 East years in the North, and girls aged 5-10 years in Yorkshire and Humber, 2017 2020 appear to have been significantly affected by the COVID-19 pandemic and associated lockdowns, experiencing large increases in poor Figures 4.1 and 4.2: NHS Digital (2020) https://digital.nhs.uk/data-and-information/publications/sta-tistical/mental-health-of-children-and-young-people-in-england/2020-wave-1-follow-up/data-sets mental health (Figures 4.1 and 4.2).